jbcodeforce/aws-resiliency-studies/readme.md

 ```

 Here are the resource created:

 * One internet gateway, 3 NAT gateways, one in each in public subnet.
+Each NAT gateway has a Elastic Network Interface with public and private IP addresses.
 * 3 route tables, one in each public subnet and one in each private subnet
 * 3 route tables for the private subnet, that have egress route to NAT
 * Security groups